adtgroup8/project/README.md

 This repository includes three sets of code, which roughly divides our project into three parts:

 1. Python code that preprocesses the Kaggle dataset. **We have included csv files of the original Kaggle dataset ("salaries.csv") and the preprocessed dataset ("salaries_preprocessed.csv") to this repository.**
-2. MySQL Workbench script that loads data and creates our database.
+2. MySQL Workbench script that creates our database, loads data, and creates tables for normalization.
 3. R code for our Shiny app, which is linked to our MySQL database.

 Ultimately, we developed a Shiny app that includes the following features: